-The Aerospace Engineering BS program at WPI is for the student who wants to build an exciting career around machines that fly and wants to get started doing that now.
-Whether it’s aircraft or spacecraft that captivates you, we understand your fascination and will give you the technical tools and knowledge to make a difference in business, government, or society in the aerospace field.
+Interested in building an exciting career around machines that fly?
+Want to get started on that path now?
+The degree in aerospace engineering at WPI is perfect for you.
+Whether it’s aircraft or spacecraft that captivates you, we understand (and share) your passions, and will help you acquire the technical tools and knowledge you need to make a difference in business, government, or society in the aerospace field.

 If you’re serious about an Aerospace Engineering career, you can apply for the BS/MS option during your junior year which allows you to earn a bachelor’s and master’s degree in five years.

-The course work in the Aerospace Engineering program is based in mathematics, basic sciences, engineering science, and design, so you’ll grasp the knowledge necessary to launch your career.
+The course work for the degree in aerospace engineering is rooted in mathematics, basic sciences, engineering science, and design, giving you all the knowledge necessary to launch your career.
 You’ll gain skills and hands-on experience in analysis and design manufacturing processes, and even research and development.

 Courses in Chemistry, Calculus, Aerospace Structures, Aircraft Design, Astronautics, Engineering Experimentation, Structural Dynamics, and General Physics give you the solid background and experience so you can apply all your practical knowledge to situations you’ll find in the workplace.

 Whether it’s real-world work experience through a co-op or internship, earning a bachelor’s and master’s degrees in four or five years through the BS/MS program, or integrating your coursework with your extracurricular interests through Major and a Mission, there are many ways you can make the most out of your time at WPI.